Last Updated on 22nd August 2020

 A repayment mortgage alone would guarantee your balance to be settled at the end of your term, as long as you keep up with payments.
 Furthermore, an interest-only mortgage would only require you to repay the interest on your loan.
 As a result, you’d have the loan balance to pay once your term ends.

 As an example, a part and part mortgage worth £250,000 may be £175,000 repayment and £75,000 interest-only.
 You’d then repay the £175,000 over the term of your mortgage.
 The remaining interest of £75,000 would be paid at the end of the agreed term.
 Bear in mind that interest can also accrue on the loan depending on the type of mortgage you have.

 Advantages of having a part and part mortgage

-One of the main advantages of part and part mortgages is that monthly payments can be lower than average.
+One of the main advantages is that monthly mortgage repayments can be lower than average.

-Lenders can be negotiable, allowing you to set the amount of interest and repayment on a mortgage.
-For instance, you may be able to set up your mortgage as part 80% repayment and part 20% interest-only.
+Lenders tend to be negotiable, allowing you to set the amount of interest and repayment on a mortgage.
+For instance, you may be able to set up your mortgage as 80% repayment and 20% interest-only.

 There aren’t any major disadvantages with part and part mortgages but there’s still a lot to consider.

 Although monthly costs are lower, this is because you’re not paying as much towards the interest on the loan.
 This can alleviate financial pressures but will take longer to pay your mortgage off in comparison to a repayment mortgage.